dmitry-zhuravlev/hotswap-agent-intellij-plugin/README.md

 `Hot`Swapping
 ===========

-Our work is fun.
-And we don't want waste our time waiting when our latest changes will be deployed on application server!
+Our work is fun, but we don't want to waste our time waiting when our latest changes will be deployed on application server!

 You can reload classes changed during debugging without need to restart the entire application using the HotSwap mechanism `Command+Shift+F9` in IntelliJ IDEA.